streamnative/function-mesh-website/docs/scaling.md

               selectPolicy: Max                    --- [7]
       ```

-     - [1] `scaleUp`: specifies the rules which are used to control scaling behavior while scaling up.
+     - [1] `scaleUp`: specifies the rules that are used to control scaling behavior while scaling up.
      - [2] `stabilizationWindowSeconds`: indicates the amount of time the HPA controller should consider previous recommendations to prevent flapping of the number of replicas.
-     - [3] `policies`: a list of policies which regulate the amount of scaling.
+     - [3] `policies`: a list of policies that regulate the amount of scaling.
 Each item has the following fields:
        - [4] `type`: can be set to the value `Pods` or `Percent`, which indicates the allowed changes in terms of absolute number of pods or percentage of current replicas.
-       - [5] `periodSeconds`: represents the amount of time in seconds for which the rule should hold true.
+       - [5] `periodSeconds`: represents the amount of time in seconds that the rule should hold true for.
        - [6] `value`: represents the value for the policy.
      - [7] `selectPolicy`: can be `Min`, `Max` or `Disabled` and specifies which value from the policies should be selected.
 By default, it is set to `Max` value.